 Architect, MCG Architects

-Community impact and wellbeing guides Kamu's thinking of how to develop and design the built environment that is responsive to people, technology, business, climate and future generations.
+Community impact and well-being guide Kamu's thinking about how to develop and design the built environment that is responsive to people, technology, business, climate, and future generations.

 Kristen Mitchell-Box DrPH, MSPH